 Easy to use.
 The API is small, consistent, and cannot fail on correct input.

 Fast.
 The chosen primitives are fast to begin with, and performance wasn't needlessly sacrificed.
-Monocypher holds up pretty well against libsodium, and is much faster than TweetNaCl.
+While Monocypher can't compete with libsodium's optimised assembly, it remains much faster than TweetNaCl.

 The Mighty Manual.

 Here, shipped with a comprehensive test suite.
 Alternatively, you can fetch it from github.

 $ tar -xzf monocypher-1.0.1.tar.gz $ cd monocypher $ make $ ./test.sh

 You can modify the makefile to run those tests under LLVM sanitisers (ASan, MSan, and UBSan).
 You can also check code coverage (which is near-perfect).

 Frama-C and the

 TIS interpreter.
 See

 By default, Monocypher signatures use EdDSA with curve25519 and Blake2b.
 This is in contrast to the more widespread Ed25519, which uses curve25519 and SHA-512.